 Acura today unveiled the Acura ILX Concept at the North American International Auto Show.
-The 2013 ILX luxury compact sedan will be manufactured exclusively at Honda Manufacturing of Indiana, LLC (HMIN) in Greensburg – one of only three plants in the world to receive the Platinum Award in the J.D.
+The 2013 ILX luxury compact sedan will be manufactured exclusively at Indiana Auto Plant (IAP) in Greensburg – one of only three plants in the world to receive the Platinum Award in the J.D.
 Power and Associates’ 2011 Initial Quality Study (IQS).

 Honda in Indiana